-- The Recommended Complaints Procedure for Schools is designed to help find ways to resolve problems.
+- The recommended complaints policy for schools is designed to help find ways to resolve serious problems.
 It is a positive process based on negotiation and conciliation rather than conflict.

-Full details of how schools will respond to complaints are explained in the school’s Complaints Procedure.
+Full details of how schools will respond to complaints are explained in our complaints policy below.

 WHAT CAN THE SCHOOL EXPECT OF YOU?

-- It is usually best to try to solve a problem first by raising a concern informally; however, if you wish to complain formally you should write to the Headteacher at the School, stating that you are making a formal complaint.
+- It is usually best to try to solve a problem first by raising a concern informally; however, if you wish to complain formally you should write to the Headteacher at the school, completing the form below.
 If you need help or advice on doing this, you should contact either the school, or the Local Authority (LA) on the number below.
-You may wish to use the form overleaf.
 You will be asked to give permission for your complaint to be shared with any person you are complaining about.